antonw-88/GICSP/intro-stage/intro-stage-1-CISA.md

 For the initial stage, many recommended the CISA VLP learning platform's CSI modules and courses.
 While these often didn't go in-depth on concepts etc, they did provide a good overview of many concepts, terms.
 The platform's contents also described well the reasons for many contemporary ICS security issues etc.
 Additionally, the courses contained multiple labs, and provided a good understanding of what kinds of tools that are of value when working with ICS security.

-You can register on the CISA VLP via this link: https://ics-training.inl.gov/learn The overview of the learning material is found here: https://www.cisa.gov/resources-tools/programs/ics-training-available-through-cisa
+You can register on the CISA VLP via this link: https://ics-training.inl.gov/learn
+The overview of the learning material is found here: https://www.cisa.gov/resources-tools/programs/ics-training-available-through-cisa

+Additional resources that I found valuable were:
+#SANS Webinars on ICS security.
+Recurring and found under the "Focus Area -> ICS Security" at: https://www.sans.org/webcasts
+#Following various OT security related individuals on LinkedIn. via their posts one finds invites to seminars, labs, technical/organizational/legal insight etc.

 See below short descriptions for the respective CISA modules and courses:
 #100W, Industrial Control Systems(ICS) Cybersecurity Practices - Basic cybersecurity topics, not much about ICS.